corgan2222/dotfiles/README.md

 - 300 different Alias
 - 200 Functions
 - 40 Tools
-- 45 installer for any type of Software
+- 45 installer for any type of Software with Bash GUI Installer
 - Cheat/Hint/Help System
 - create Documentation automaticly for Github